I Just Released These Ruffled Crochet Fingerless Gloves as a PDF Pattern Download

 And I am now working as a freelance writer, although most of my writing now takes the form of digital marketing for paying clients.

 All this to say that being a writer is a central component of my identity.
 I see myself as being a journaler and writer.
-I have held other jobs in my life: restaurant server, theatre costume assistant, retail store sales associate, assistant store manager, textile designer, director of design, digital marketer and then, finally, freelance writer.
+I have held other jobs in my life: restaurant server, theatre costume assistant, retail store sales associate, assistant store manager, textile designer, director of design, search engine optimizer, content marketer, digital marketer and freelance writer.
 In hindsight, I realize that ALL those other roles have been essential to my success as a writer, because writers need solid, real-world experiences to draw from, or they have nothing to write about.

 Through every role change, I have never ceased to think of myself as a writer…